Dr Richard Pope

 • TOMCAT surface NO2 (ppbv) for 2006

-I previously ran the SEE-Chem seminars, which are joint monthly meetings between SEE and the School of Chemistry covering a range of topics where common research interests and collaborations exist between the departments.
+I previously ran the SEE-Chem seminars, which were joint monthly meetings between SEE and the School of Chemistry covering a range of topics where common research interests and collaborations exist between the departments.
 A list of past seminars and slides can be found here

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>